STAYING SAFE DURING REMOTE-LOCATION DIVING

-Yachting and diving go hand-in-hand; one lets you enjoy being on the ocean, the other lets you enjoy being in the ocean.
-It’s no surprise that many yacht owners and charterers look to enjoy some diving during their week or two on board, and some charter trips are even advertised as ‘yacht diving breaks’ with full-time instructors as part of the crew.
+Yachting and diving go hand-in-hand; one lets you enjoy being on the ocean, while the other lets you enjoy being in the ocean.
+It’s no surprise therefore that many yacht owners and guests look to enjoy some diving during their time on board, with some charter trips are even advertised as ‘yacht diving breaks’ with full-time instructors as part of the crew.

-This ever-increasing trend led us to take a look at the world of diving medicine – medical treatment involving the patient breathing oxygen in a pressurised environment — and how it is becoming an increasingly important reality of remote diving in the superyacht industry.
+This ever-increasing trend led us to take a look at the world of diving medicine and how it is becoming an increasingly important reality of remote diving in the superyacht industry.

 Decompression sickness after scuba diving